-The Irrigation and Reclaimed Swamp Areas under Government control on the River Murray below Morgan contain 11,286 acres of rateable land, i.e., 1,100 acres of high irrigable and 10,186 acres of reclaimed swamp land, allotted to 313 settlers, of whom 44 are soldier settlers.
+The Irrigation and Reclaimed Swamp Areas under Government control on the River Murray below Morgan contain 10,617 acres of rateable land, i.e., 953 acres of high irrigable and 9,664 acres of reclaimed swamp land, allotted to 348 settlers, of whom 57 are soldier settlers.
 The former land is irrigable by pumping, and the latter by gravitation.
-Pumping plants installed total 1,546 b.h.p., with a capacity of $4\frac{1}{2}$ million gallons per hour.
+Pumping plants installed total 1,941 b.h.p., with a capacity of 51⁄2 million gallons per hour.

-Mobilong and Burdett Divisions of the Murray Bridge Irrigation Area, adjoining Murray Bridge, contain 576 acres of irrigable reclaimed fodder land with 41 settlers.
+Mobilong and Burdett Divisions of the Murray Bridge Irrigation Area, adjoining Murray Bridge, contain 578 acres of irrigable reclaimed fodder land with 46 settlers, of whom one is a soldier.

-Long Flat and Monteith Flat below Murray Bridge have between them a reclaimed irrigable area of 1,330 acres, of which 1,065 acres have been allotted to 52 settlers.
+Long Flat and Monteith Flat below Murray Bridge have between them a reclaimed irrigable area of 1,340 acres, all of which has been allotted to 47 settlers, of whom one is a soldier.